braintree/braintree_android/v4_MIGRATION_GUIDE.md

 }
 ```

-Additionally, add the following Maven repository and (non-sensitive) credentials to your app-level gradle:
+The Cardinal SDK is now bundled as an aar, so the following Maven repository and (non-sensitive) credentials **can be removed** from your app-level gradle:

 ```groovy
 repositories {